No Manches Frida

-No Manches Frida (also known as El profesor sustituto) is a 2016 comedy film, a remake of the German film Fack ju Göhte.
+No Manches Frida (also known as El profesor sustituto) is a 2016 comedy film, a remake of the film Fack ju Göhte.
 The film stars Omar Chaparro and Martha Higareda in the lead roles.
 It was produced by Lionsgate and released in the United States on 2 September 2016, by Pantelion Films.
 The cinema chain AMC Theatres put the film into general distribution in the United States and Mexico in September 2016.
 A sequel, No Manches Frida 2, was released in March 2019.